Viir/bots-test-github/guide/botengine-guides-overview.md

 ## Guides

-+ Video on how to run a bot or botengine app live: https://to.botengine.org/guide/video/how-to-run-a-botengine-app-live
++ Video on how to run a bot live: https://to.botengine.org/guide/video/how-to-run-a-bot-live

-+ How to install botengine and register the `botengine` command: https://to.botengine.org/failed-run-did-not-find-botengine-program
++ How to install the BotLab client and register the `botlab` command: https://to.botengine.org/failed-run-did-not-find-botengine-program

-+ How to run a bot or botengine app: https://to.botengine.org/guide/how-to-run-a-botengine-app
++ How to run a bot: https://to.botengine.org/guide/how-to-run-a-bot

-+ How to report an issue with an app or request a new feature: https://to.botengine.org/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature
++ How to report an issue with a bot or request a new feature: https://to.botengine.org/guide/how-to-report-an-issue-with-a-bot-or-request-a-new-feature

-+ Observing and inspecting (aka 'debugging') an app: https://to.botengine.org/guide/observing-and-inspecting-an-app
++ Observing and inspecting (aka 'debugging') a bot: https://to.botengine.org/guide/observing-and-inspecting-a-bot

-+ Testing an app using simulations: https://to.botengine.org/guide/testing-an-app-using-simulations
++ Testing a bot using simulations: https://to.botengine.org/guide/testing-a-bot-using-simulations

 + Input focus scheduling for multiple bot instances: https://to.botengine.org/guide/input-focus-scheduling-for-multiple-bot-instances